 - Carefully remove the tarts from the cups, fill with yogurt and top with blueberries.
 Serve immediately or store in the fridge in the muffin tray.

 I made this with my Froothie Optimum 9400 high-speed blender.
 It’s more powerful than a Vitamix, Ninja or Blendtec and could even blend stones (should you be mad enough to do it).
+I’m an ambassador for the brand and any purchases through the above link won’t cost you more but I will make a small commission.

 About Matcha Green Tea